Gen711/Gen711/docs/Syllabus.md

 ### 7. Materials Needed

 **Amazon Web services:** For lab exercises, we will use the Amazon Computer Cloud (EC2).
 You will need to set up an account during the first lab, and will be given $100 to pay for the analyses you will run this semester.
 The EC2 interface will work properly in OSX and Linux operating systems.
 For those of you with Windows computers, you will need to install a terminal emulator (MobaXterm is one option), or use the OSX computers in the computer lab.

-**Readings:** I will post photocopies or weblinks to the readings, most of which will be primary literature.

 ### 8. Grades